fibo/fibo.github.io/_posts/2014-01-08-create-npm-package.md

 ## Start with a GitHub repository

-This is your choice, but, if you want to follow what seems to be a *de facto* standard in Node community, use [GitHub][2]!
+This is your choice, but, if you want to follow what seems to be a *de facto* standard in Node community, use [GitHub]!

 ### About the package name